Sounds You Need In Your Ears

 Fans seemed to appreciate the direction Ice Nine Kills were taking, as they held a fan voted poll on what book the band should write a song about next, and in 2017 we were given ‘Enjoy Your Slay’ inspired by Stephen King’s The Shining.
 To add to the meta-ness of the whole process, the track includes vocals by one Sam Kubrick, the grandson of Stanley Kubrick who infamously directed the disturbing 1980 film version starring Jack Nicholson.

 If the music itself does nothing for you, then you have to check out their music videos, as the songs are based on well-known stories, the video clips are too.
-These video clips add some twists and follow the character of Kevin throughout ‘Bloodbath and Beyond’, ‘Hell In the Hallways’ and ‘The Nature of The Beast’.
+These video clips add some twists and follow the character of Kevin throughout ‘Communication of the Cursed’, ‘Hell In the Hallways’ and ‘The Nature of The Beast’.
 It’s visually stimulating and works well outlining not just the ideas present in the song, but the novels itself.
 It is so effective in summarising the complex plots in four to five minutes I have actually used ‘The Nature of the Beast’ to introduce a unit on Animal Farm.

 It might be easy to create entertaining video clips if you already have visuals to base it on, but Ice Nine Kills, have always had a flair for visuals and ‘borrowing’ concepts from other people, as evident by the Tarantino inspired clip for ‘The People Under the Stairs’, (from the album Safe Is But A Shadow) the 50’s set ‘The Fastest Way to a Girl’s Heart Is Through Her Ribcage’ (from The Predator Becomes The Prey) and the laugh out loud funny cover of Maroon 5’s ‘Animals’ (from one of the Punk Goes Pop compilations)